FAIRmat-NFDI/pynxtools-mpes/docs/tutorial/standalone.md

 ## Who is this tutorial for?

-This document is for people who want to use this reader as a standalone standardize their research data by converting these into a NeXus standardized format.
+This document is for people who want to use this reader as a standalone application for converting their research data into a standardized NeXus format.

 ## What should you should know before this tutorial?